fabioweck/Flight-Planner-.NET-MAUI/README.md

 Distance calculator tab fetches latitude and longitude coordinates and calculates the distance between two airports selected by the user, and displays the distance in nautical miles (aviation patterns).

-Further improvements will include distance calculator between waypoints, WACs (World aeronautical charts), NOTAMs (notice to air men) and AIP (aeronautical information publication).
+Further improvements will include WACs (World aeronautical charts), NOTAMs (notice to air men), AIP (aeronautical information publication), and a Flight Package section which will add to a PDF file all the information that the user wants to store and it will be sent to the user's email.

 **UNDER DEVELOPMENT...!**